yoshuawuyts/knowledge/computers/rust/pinning.md

 # Pinning

+## What is pinning?

+> The metaphor is to pinning something to a corkboard, if something allows you
+> to `Unpin` it then you can remove the Pin on it at any point and re-Pin it in
+> a new location.

+_By Nemo157 on Discord_

 ## Pin projections

 Pinning projection is safe when:
 1. `Timeout` is only Unpin when `F` is Unpin.
 (Ok for default auto impl)
 2. `drop` never moves out of `F`.
 (No manual `Drop` impl and no `#[repr(packed)]`)